rchain/rchain/comm/README.md

   -h, --host  <arg>        Hostname or IP of this node.
   -n, --name  <arg>        Node name or key.
   -p, --port  <arg>        Network port to use.
+  -s, --standalone         Start a stand-alone node (no bootstrapping).
       --help               Show help message
       --version            Show version of this program
 ```